 On February 10, 2015, the Compensation Committee approved a policy providing for a death and disability benefit for the Company's executives, including our NEOs who were employees of the Company at such time.
 The Compensation Committee subsequently determined to discontinue this benefit for executives hired after May 4, 2016.
-Mr. Gault is entitled to this benefit; Mr. Davies commenced employment after the benefit was discontinued, and Mr. Meyercord's death and disability benefit is as set forth in his offer letter described above.
-This policy provides that, in the event of an executive's death or permanent disability ("Event"), the executive or his or her estate will receive (in addition to any other benefits to which they are entitled): (i) a cash severance payment of 6.5 months of base salary or, should the Event occur during a Change in Control Period, 13 months of salary plus 100% of the executive's target bonus; (ii) the acceleration of vesting of outstanding time-based unvested equity awards; and (iii) the acceleration of vesting of a certain number of MSU shares granted to the NEO prior to the Event.
-In fiscal 2017, none of our NEOs held MSUs.
+Mr. Gault is entitled to this benefit; Mr. Meyercord's death and disability benefit is as set forth in his offer letter described above.
+This policy provides that, in the event of an executive's death or permanent disability, the executive or his or her estate will receive (in addition to any other benefits to which they are entitled): (i) cash severance, either in connection with or not in connection with a change in control, as applicable, as if the executive had been terminated as of the date of his death or disability; and (ii) the acceleration of vesting of outstanding time-based unvested equity awards.